 The element of randomness in the system of Proof of Work eliminates the constant need for mining.
 It is reducing energy consumption by as much as 90%.
 Moreover, it also improves the transaction time required by a significant amount.

 This tweak in the method of mining can be fruitful for Bitcoin.
-It is already the most valued cryptocurrency and will only benefit from this update while tackling the energy consumption issues.
-Ethereum has taken steps to shift from Proof of Work to Proof of Stake, which further gives us reason to believe that it is possible to adopt a new model of verifying transactions.
+It is already the most valued cryptocurrency and will only benefit from this update while tackling energy consumption issues.
+Ethereum has taken steps to shift from Proof of Work to Proof of Stake, giving us reason to believe that it is possible to adopt a new model of verifying transactions.